ibm-cloud-docs/satellite/sat-toolchain-tutorial.md

 {: toc-services="satellite, ContinuousDelivery"}
 {: toc-completion-time="30m"}

-Deploy Kubernetes resources, like deployments, from your GitHub or GitLab repository to multiple clusters with {{site.data.keyword.contdelivery_full}} and.
+Deploy Kubernetes resources, like deployments, from your GitHub or GitLab repository to multiple clusters with {{site.data.keyword.contdelivery_full}} and {{site.data.keyword.satelliteshort}} Config.
 {: shortdesc}

 ## Objectives